 David will address practical strategies to identify when students might be using AI tools to complete assignments and demonstrate key AI detection tools.
 He will also share common red flags in students' work, such as inconsistencies in writing style, overly polished language, and atypical structure that may indicate AI use.
 He will conclude with actionable tips for maintaining academic integrity while fostering a supportive learning environment.

-**This session will not be recorded**
+**This session was not recorded**

 Kevin Gannon, also known as the "Tattooed Professor," is the Director of the Center for the Advancement of Faculty Excellence and a Professor of History at Queens University of Charlotte.
 He is a prominent advocate for critical and inclusive pedagogy, focusing on race, history, and social justice.
 Kevin is an author, speaker, and consultant, known for his book Radical Hope: A Teaching Manifesto, and his recent article in the Chronicle of Higher Education, "Should You Add an AI Policy to Your Syllabus?"